QuantumArchive/ethereum_class_01/slides.md

 https://www.ethereum.org/cli

 _Note: I use homebrew on a Mac to install npm, geth, and testrpc_

-# [BONUS] Install truffle and testrpc:
-`npm install -g truffle ethereumjs-testrpc`

-At this point you are ready to go.

 # Make your own dang chain.